provecticus/kwve-logger-transcriptions/docs/SYSTEM_USAGE.md

    - Add field filters (e.g., `station`, `utc_start`, etc.)
    - Adjust the time picker to the hour/day you need

-> If you use the Security plugin: you’ll be prompted to login (`OPENSEARCH_USERNAME` / `OPENSEARCH_PASSWORD`).
+> If you use the Security plugin: you'll be prompted to login (`OPENSEARCH_USERNAME` / `OPENSEARCH_PASSWORD`).
 For local dev, we commonly disable the Dashboards security plugin so no login is required.

 ---